 If you’re still unable to upload files or publish your app, please contact our support team.
 Include any details about your issue, including screenshots, aapt badging output, and your APK file.

-If you’ve recently published an app or update, It can take a few hours for your changes to show on Google Play.
-Also, make sure your app is published to production or in an open test.
+If you’ve recently published an app or update, it can take a few hours for your changes to show on Google Play.
+Also, make sure that your app is published to production or in an open test.

 To troubleshoot specific issues, visit app visibility & discovery issues.